-Church of St Mary the Virgin, Boyton
+Church of St Mary the Virgin, Boyton and Corton

 The Church of the Blessed Mary at Boyton is one of the most outstanding churches in the whole of the Salisbury Diocese, famous for its remarkable late 13th Century Giffard chantry chapel.
 It also contains an internationally important mixture of stained and coloured glass dating from the 13th to the 19th Century.
 The existence of the church is due to the Giffard family who came to England with the Norman invasion.
 They were succeeded by the Lamberts, who built Boyton Manor between 1612 and 1618, and followed by the Fanes and now the De Bryes.
 The earliest part of the church dates from about 1159, but there has been considerable change since then including two periods of serious neglect, requiring extensive restoration.

 One of the most striking features is the organ, which was given to the church by Prince Leopold, son of Queen Victoria, with its embroidery on the eastern side of St George and the Dragon.
 The pew ends were originally carved panels of 15th-17th century date, collected in the 19th Century, probably from the Continent.
 The large stone font, which is still used for baptisms today, dates from about 1100.
 It was removed and hidden prior to the Reformation and buried under a cottage floor.
 It was returned to the church in 1860.

 Among the embroideries in the Nave are depictions of the Virgin and Child, Angels with Jesus as a baby and the “Old Testament Trinity” or the visit of the Three Angels of Abraham to tell him that despite her age his wife, Sarah, would have a son, Isaac.